This webinar was presented live on July 28th, 2021.

 Patricia Becker is a board-certified specialist in pediatric nutrition and a Fellow of the Academy of Nutrition and Dietetics.
-For the past twenty years Pat has worked as a pediatric dietitian taking care of children from conception to adulthood, specializing in pediatric, preterm and neonatal undernutrition.
-She works as a Neonatal Dietitian at Dayton Children’s Hospital.
+For the past 20 years Pat has worked as a pediatric dietitian taking care of children from conception to adulthood, specializing in pediatric, preterm and neonatal undernutrition.
+She works as a neonatal dietitian at Dayton Children's Hospital.

 Susan Konek, MA, RDN, CSP, LD, FAND